 A full 78% of people who took part in the study revealed symptoms that were medically determined to be adverse reactions to a prescription drug.
 And just 39% of those seniors had mentioned their concerns to their doctors, with as few as 10% of the reported symptoms being included in the seniors’ medical records.

 The most widespread adverse reactions were reported by seniors taking the following medications:

 Side effects included bruising, bleeding, indigestion, muscle pain and weakness, dizziness/lightheadedness, coughing, and unsteadiness when standing.

 Caitriona Cahir, PhD and a research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, suggests that seniors “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Home With You Senior Care, the top providers of senior home care in Columbia, MD and the surrounding areas, can help as well.
+Home With You Senior Care, the top providers of home care in Owings Mills, MD and the surrounding areas, can help as well.
 Our caregivers provide a watchful eye and ear for seniors, to pick up on any elderly health issues and report them right away so they can be immediately addressed.
 We also provide medication reminders, to make certain meds are taken exactly when and how prescribed, eliminating missed or doubled doses that could also cause adverse reactions.